abbycar/MicrosoftEdge-Documentation/dev-guide/CSS/media-query-listeners/README.md

+---
+description: Learn how Media Query Listeners enable evaluating a media query at runtime using JavaScript and subscribing listeners to changes in the media query’s evaluation.
+title: Media query listeners
+author: libbymc
+---

 # Media query listeners

 Media query listeners enable evaluating a media query at runtime using JavaScript and subscribing listeners to changes in the media query's evaluation.